isomerpages/moe-temasekjc/_temasek-experience/Student Leadership Development.md

 ### CONNECT SESSIONS

-<p style="text-align: justify;">Our  <b>CONNECT</b> sessions  give students an opportunity to clarify their leadership philosophy through sharing and discussion with fellow student leaders.
+<p style="text-align: justify;">Our  <b>CONNECT sessions</b> give students an opportunity to clarify their leadership philosophy through sharing and discussion with fellow student leaders.
 From these sessions, TDP students graduate with a strong conviction in their leadership beliefs and values, which ground them as they continue on their leadership journeys.</p>

 ![](/images/TDP%202.png)